AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### Can I connect the Power BI tool to Query Service?

 Yes, you can connect Power BI to Query Service.
+See the documentation for [instructions on connecting the Power BI desktop app to Query Service](./clients/power-bi.md).

 ### Why do the dashboards take a long time to load when connected to Query Service?

 When the system is connected to Query Service, it is connected to an interactive or batch processing engine.
-This can result in a longer loading time to reflect processed data.
+This can result in longer loading times to reflect the processed data.

-If you would like to improve user interactivity within the dashboards, you should implement a Business Intelligence (BI) server as a caching layer between Query Service and BI tools.
+If you would like to improve the response times for your dashboards, you should implement a Business Intelligence (BI) server as a caching layer between Query Service and BI tools.
 Generally, most BI tools have an additional offering for a server.

-The purpose of adding the cache server layer is to cache the data from Query Service and utilize the same for dashboards and speed up the response.
-This occurs as the results for queries that are executed once in that day would be cached in the BI server.
-The caching server would then serves these results and for any user with the same query.
+The purpose of adding the cache server layer is to cache the data from Query Service and utilize the same for dashboards to speed up the response.
+This is possible as the results for queries that are executed would be cached in the BI server each day.
+The caching server then serves these results for any user with the same query to decrease latency.
+Please refer to the documentation of the utility or third-party tool that you are using for clarification on this setup.

 ### Is it possible to access Query Service using the pgAdmin connection tool?